yosefeliezrie/hello-theme-child/readme.txt

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the 'Add New' button.
+2. Search for and install the "Hello Elementor" theme.
+Do not Activate
+3. In your admin panel, go to Appearance > Themes and click the 'Add New' button.
-2. Click 'Upload theme' and upload the zipped child
+4. Click 'Upload theme' and upload the zipped child theme
-3. Click on the 'Activate' button to use your new theme right away.
+5. Click on the 'Activate' button to use your new theme right away.
-4. Navigate to Elementor and start building your site.
+6. Navigate to Elementor and start building your site.

 == Customizations ==